 We have voice coaches that are available for private voice instruction.
 Although private lessons are not a requirement, students interested in individual coaching should consider joining one of our voice studios.
 Students and their parents are responsible for scheduling lessons and paying the private instructors.
 Lessons are taught during your child’s scheduled choir class, during lunch periods or after school.
 Please contact the choir office if your child is interested in studying privately.
 This is a year-long obligation.

-We have several ways of communicating important information to our choir members and their parents.
-These include emails, student and parent accounts in “Cut Time”, our teacher web pages, announcement board in our classroom and through Remind.com.
+I have several ways of communicating important information to our choir members and their parents.
+These include emails, my teacher web page, student google classrooms, announcement board in our classroom and through Remind.com.
 It is imperative that as instructions for these communication sources are sent home, parents and students read all papers thoroughly and complete all needed forms and links.

 Teacher Web Page: